 While the best setup for your goal won’t really change, the limitations of the space you’re going to build your home gym in will change which equipment is possible and/or practical.

 A garage can house and handle pretty much all the equipment you could possibly want.
-A balcony has a few more limitation.
+A balcony has a few more limitations.
 That doesn’t mean you can’t create a home gym there, you absolutely can.
 That said, you have to make some sacrifices depending on your situation.

 So, yes, it’s possible to create a home gym on your balcony but there are some things to keep in mind.

-First let’s look at the limitations of a balcony gym and then we’ll look at some of the best setups.
+First, let’s look at the limitations of a balcony gym and then we’ll look at some of the best setups.

 Balcony gym problems